cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-hostpool.md

 # Example

-This example will show how to use most of the types in this plugin on the [Node Cellar example](https://github.com/cloudify-cosmo/cloudify-nodecellar-example).
+This example will show how to use most of the types in this plugin.

 {% togglecloak id=1 %}
 Example